 Miss Krissy originally hails from Homer, Alaska but has been (mostly) in Moab since 2007.
 She has a B.A. in Environmental Education and an M.A. in Elementary Ed.
 She found her way into the classroom after working as a backcountry ranger with the N.P.S., doing fieldwork with bears and fish in Alaska, working countless years as a bookseller and running after-school programs with BEACON.
 Krissy began teaching at MCS in 2014 and has since taught 3rd - 6th grade here and in Alaska.
 When she's not at school she can be found wandering around canyons, making art or reading.
 Miss Krissy's goals are to build a sense of curiosity & independence in her students and her favorite parts of teaching are the big messy art projects, science Fridays and, of course, reading.
 The best days are a mix of all three.

 Murice Damion Miller is a husband, a father, an author and an entrepreneur, described as having a real talent for creativity, innovation and accomplishment.
 He was born on the beautiful island of Jamaica, WI and has lived in multiple locations across the United States such as New York, and Alabama.
 He and his family (wife Valencia, son Jedidiah, daughter Jaidah) currently live in Moab, Utah.
-He is a photographer with the Moab Area Real Estate Magazine, and the best of all, the Computer and Health teacher for the Moab Charter School.
-Murice moved to Utah to be a boys Dean and teacher at DayStar Adventist Academy in 2012 but made the official move to Moab in the summer of 2015.
-It is a joy for him to be teaching again at a local center of education.
-It is a great privilege for him to assist the MCS team as well as the parents in helping each student write their life story.
-We daily strive to highlight their strengths as we help them overcome their weaknesses.
+He is a photographer with the Moab Area Real Estate Magazine, and he is excited to assist the staff at the Moab Charter School as we daily work together to be a blessing to our students.

 Since a child, Natalie has been interested in people, what makes them tick, and how to alleviate and understand human suffering.
 In college she discovered the Social Work program at Utah State University in Logan and knew she had found her passion.
 During her undergrad years, she worked as a Resident Assistant over the international student dorms, volunteered at the local abuse shelter, and worked as an employment counselor at Workforce Services.
 Upon completing her degree in Logan, she moved to Salt Lake City, where she earned her Master’s Degree in Social Work from the University of Utah, and worked with victims and perpetrators of domestic violence at Cornerstone Counseling.
 She then moved to Omaha, Nebraska with her husband, while he attended Pharmacy School.
 In 2010, her husband was offered a job in Moab, and they jumped at the chance to move back to the west.
 Natalie has four great, smart, crazy, unique, curious kids- probably a lot like yours.
 She has enjoyed spending the past decade working, learning and growing as a stay-at-home mom.
 She is now looking forward to jumping back into the social work field and learning from and connecting with the kids at MCS.